-With the development of internationalization of China, it has saw steady rise in the number of cases where foreigners seek to inherit real estate properties located in China.
-As it is a cross-border issue, it may vex foreigners because of the complicated legal formalities that you need to go through in order to be able to succeed to the apartment/house in China.
+With the development of internationalization of China, it has seen steady rise in the number of cases where foreigners seek to inherit real estate properties located in China.
+As it is a cross-border issue, it may vex foreigners because of the complicated legal issues involved in inheriting real properties in China.

 Please note, this article deals with only inheritance of real estate properties.
 As a global principle, inheritance of real properties shall be governed by the local laws where the apartments/houses are located.
 Therefore, the following information is written in accordance with relevant Chinese laws.
 Inheritance of personal properties shall be subject to a different set of rules.

 I. Inherit Real Property pursuant to the Law of Descent and Distribution

 The law of descent and distribution applies where the decedent dies intestate without having a valid will in place at the time of death.
 Succession as per the law of descent and distribution is termed also as intestate succession, where the law provides for who the statutory heirs are that shall have the right to inherit the intestate properties of the deceased and in what order or sequence, and how the decedent’s estates shall be distributed among those statutory heirs/successors.